Venmo: History

 In 2012, the company was acquired by Braintree for $26.2 million.

 In December 2013, PayPal acquired Braintree for $800 million.

 Prior to October 2015, Venmo prohibited consumer-to-business transactions on the platform.

 On January 27, 2016, PayPal announced that Venmo was working with select merchants who would accept Venmo as payment.
 Initial launch partners included Munchery and Gametime.
 All merchants that accept PayPal can now accept Venmo.
 As of May 2018, Venmo's merchant product did not permit "selling goods or services in person"; however, research into mobile payment trends among mom-and-pop restaurants in New York City that month revealed a grey market use case in which some Chinese takeouts and food trucks used personal Venmo QR codes to accept payments from customers.
 This QR payment behavior was similar to that used via Chinese mobile applications WeChat and Alipay within these same establishments.

-In October 2020, PayPal announced that Venmo along with PayPal services will allow users to purchase and use cryptocurrencies such as Bitcoin, Bitcoin Cash, Ethereum, and Litecoin in select foreign markets starting in the first half of 2021.
+In October 2020, PayPal announced that Venmo along with PayPal services will allow users to purchase and use cryptocurrencies such as bitcoin, Bitcoin Cash, Ethereum, and Litecoin in select foreign markets starting in the first half of 2021.

-On April 20, 2021, Venmo announced that it is beginning its roll out for the ability to buy, hold, and sell cryptocurrencies using the platform.
-However, only selected users have access to the feature and it is estimated that the cryptocurrency transfers will become available for the whole userbase only in May 2021.
+On April 20, 2021, Venmo announced that it was beginning its roll out for the ability to buy, hold, and sell cryptocurrencies using the platform.
+However, only selected users had access to the feature, and it was estimated that the cryptocurrency transfers would become available for the whole userbase only in May 2021.